pau1a/Transcrypt/IA.md

 ## **2.1.3 Surface Roles**

 Each surface carries a defined role within the overall system structure.
 Roles include entry points, hubs, workflow steps, leaf surfaces, and terminal outputs such as reports.
-These roles influence navigation availability, breadcrumb rules, and transition validity across the platform.
+These roles influence navigation availability, breadcrumb rules, and transition validity across the platform. **Non-hierarchical, lateral relationships between surfaces—such as related content or thematic pivots—are deliberately excluded from these roles and instead follow the governed partial mechanisms in Appendix D.**

 ## **2.1.4 Boundary Surfaces and Transitions**